The good news for businesses and fleet buyers

 ANCAP recommends that businesses and fleet buyers do not consider vehicles that achieved less than five stars.
 A 5 star policy should become a foundation of WHS and vehicle buying policy.

 We've seen significant improvements in vehicle safety in recent years.
-Previously, vehicle safety focussed on passive safety features such as: airbags and seat belts, but with the introduction of advanced safety assist technologies, the focus has now shifted to active collision avoidance technologies.
+Previously, vehicle safety focused on passive safety features such as: airbags and seat belts, but with the introduction of advanced safety assist technologies, the focus has now shifted to active collision avoidance technologies.

 Manufacturers have developed a range of new Safety Assist Technologies (SAT) that are now being included in a wide range of vehicles.